-The new organizational structure can be described in terms of the four new organizational elements - the Business Organizations, the Corporate Center, Professional Services, and the Operating Units - together with the two organizational units that continued from the previous structure, the operating companies and the Committee of Managing Directors.
+Services, and the Operating Units - together with the two organizational units that continued from the previous structure, the operating companies and the Committee of Managing Directors.

-1. The Business Organizations

-The central features of the new organization structure were the new Business
+The Business Organizations The central features of the new organization structure were the new Business Organizations.

-Organizations.
 The CMD was supported by four Business Organizations: E&P ("upstream"), oil products ("downstream"), chemicals, and gas and coal.
 The Business Organizations were headed by Business Committees made up of a number of Business Directors appointed by the CMD.
 These Business Directors included:

-??Business Directors with responsibility for particular business segments.
-For example, among the members of the E&P Business Committee in 1998 were J. Colligan, Regional E&P Business Director for Asia-Pacific and South America, H. Roels, Regional E&P Business Director for Middle East and Africa, and R. Sprague, Regional E&P Business Director for Europe.

-??Certain of the operating companies were so important that their Chief Executives were also Business Director for Europe. in 1998, the E&P Business Committee included A. Parsley, Managing Director of Shell E&P International Venture B.V., while the Oil Products Business Committee included M. Warwick, President of Shell International Trading and Shipping Co.
-Ltd., and P. Turberville, President of Shell Europe Oil Products B.V.

-??A Business Director for Research and Technical Services.

-??A Business Director for Strategy and Business Services.
+- Business Directors with responsibility for particular business segments.
+For example, among the members of the E&P Business Committee in 1998 were J. Colligan, Regional E&P Business Director for Asia-Pacific and South America, H. Roels, Regional E&P Business Director for Middle East and Africa, and R. Sprague, Regional E&P Business Director for Europe. - Certain of the operating companies were so important that their Chief Executives were also Business Directors.
+For example, in 1998, the E&P Business Committee included A. Parsley, Managing Director of Shell E&P International Venture B.V., while the Oil Products Business Committee included M. Warwick, President of Shell International Trading and Shipping Co.
+Ltd, and P. Turberville, President of Shell Europe Oil Products B.V. - A Business Director for Research and Technical Services. - A Business Director for Strategy and Business Services.

-The Business Committees were accountable to CMD for
+The Business Committees were accountable to the CMD for:

-??the strategy of their business area;

-??endorsing the capital expenditure and financial plans of the operating companies and business segments within their business area;

-??appraising operating company and business segment performance; and

-??the availability of technical, functional, and business services to the operating companies within their business sector.
+- the strategy of their business area; - endorsing the capital expenditure and financial plans of the operating companies and business segments within their business area; - appraising operating company and business segment performance; and - the availability of technical, functional, and business services to the operating companies within their business sector.